michaelchadwick/ybixo-book/src/guide/closures.md

 # Sharing behavior with closures

-Program logic in Oxiby lives in functions, but there's another kind of function we haven't seen yet.
+Program logic in Ybixo lives in functions, but there's another kind of function we haven't seen yet.
 It's called a **closure**, or alternatively an **anonymous function**.
 These functions are anonymous, because unlike the ones we've seen so far, they don't have names.
 They're called closures because they "close over" their environment, which we'll see in a moment.